ExceptionHandlersUOA/SpaceshipCrewGame/README.md

 This project consists of the following components:

-* Mobile friendly web-ui for players
+* A mobile friendly web-ui for players
-* A desktop app for the invite code
+* A desktop app for the invite code and stats

 ## Commemorations